 “Simplicity is the ultimate sophistication.” –Leonardo da Vinci

-There are those who snowshoe for reason that the sport is convenient, inexpensive, easy to master, and gives them something to do in the winter.
+Some people snowshoe because the sport is convenient, inexpensive, easy to master, and gives them something to do in the winter.
 Skiing and snowboarding involve the cost of expensive equipment and lift tickets.
 Snowshoeing involves the cost of snowshoes (and maybe some other daypack accessories for longer adventures).

 Snowshoeing As Secondary Sport